chickenduy/bachelor/README.md

 # Lucid Dream Game
-This is the the project developed for my final bachelor's thesis.
-The goal was to research common characteristics of lucid dreams and implement them in a game.
+This is the game project developed for my final bachelor's thesis "Implementation of a lucid dream game" (http://campar.in.tum.de/Students/DaTraum).
-The game was developed using the Unity3D game engine.
+The goal was to research lucid dreams, how to induce them and how they are represented.
+The results were implemented  in a game using the Unity3D game engine.